-Electronic product life cycles are modeled in terms of product life cycle stages, product life, extension of product life, and product marketing issue, [5].
-Studies indicate that most electronic parts pass through several life cycle stages corresponding to changes in part sales: introduction, growth, maturity (saturation), decline, and phase-out, [12].
+Electronic product life cycles are modeled in terms of product life cycle stages, product life, extension of product life, and product marketing issues [7].
+Studies indicate that most electronic parts pass through several life cycle stages corresponding to changes in part sales: introduction, growth, maturity (saturation), decline, and phase-out [23], [24].
 Part obsolescence forecasting is based on the development of models for the part's life cycle.
 The traditional method of life cycle forecasting is the "scorecard" approach, in which the life cycle stage of the part is determined from an array of technological attributes.
 Each attribute is given a life cycle code, and a corresponding weight.
-The overall life cycle stage for the part is determined by computing a simple weighted average of the life cycle codes for the attributes.
-The disadvantages of this approach are that it does not capture market trends accurately, because it relies on unquantifiable, technological attributes such as technology complexity and soft market attributes such as usage.
-This approach also makes the erroneous assumption that all ICs follow the same life cycle curve, all life cycle stages are of the same length, and does not give a measure of confidence in the forecasting.
+The overall stage for the part is determined by computing a weighted average of the life cycle codes for the attributes.
+The disadvantages of this approach are that it may not capture market trends accurately, because it relies on unquantifiable, technological attributes such as technology complexity and soft market attributes such as usage.
+This approach has also traditionally used the erroneous assumption that all ICs follow the same life cycle curve, all life cycle stages are of the same length, and does not give a measure of confidence in the forecasting.
 Another approach includes an "Availability Factor" method, which projects a "safe" usage window for a part.
 This approach uses market and technology factors to predict the obsolescence of devices with similar technology and market characteristics.
-This approach does not use the "life cycle curve", and cannot be used to determine the life cycle stage of the part.
+This approach does not explicitly use the "life cycle curve".